CarmenSoftware-organization/cmobile/docs/carmen_prd_comprehensive.md

 - "Completed" → Stage 4, "Converted" → Stage 4, "Rejected" → Stage -1, "Cancelled" → Stage -3

 **Workflow Decision Engine:**
-The system determines PR progression using priority-based logic:
+The system determines PR progression using priority-based logic with enhanced partial approval prevention:

 1. **All Rejected Priority (Highest)**: If ALL items rejected → PR status becomes "Rejected"
 2. **Any Review Priority (High)**: If ANY item marked for "Review" → PR returns to previous stage
-3. **Any Pending Priority (Medium)**: If ANY item still "Pending" → Submission blocked until all reviewed
+3. **Any Pending Priority (Medium-High)**: If ANY item still "Pending" → Submission blocked until all reviewed
+   - **Critical Fix Applied**: Pending check now properly prevents partial approval scenarios
+   - Submit button disabled and shows "Review Required" when pending items exist
+   - Prevents accidental submissions when only some items are approved
+4. **Full Approval Priority (Medium)**: If ALL items approved (no pending/review) → Full PR approval
-4. **Any Approved Priority (Low)**: If ANY item approved (and no higher priorities) → PR progresses to next stage
+5. **Partial Approval Priority (Low)**: If ANY items approved AND no pending/review items → Partial PR approval with approved items only

+**Submit Button Behavior:**
+- **Disabled (Gray)**: When ANY items are pending - "Review Required"
+- **Enabled (Green)**: When ALL items approved - "Approve PR (X items)"
+- **Enabled (Blue)**: When mixed approved/rejected but no pending - "Partial Approval (X items)"
+- **Enabled (Red)**: When ALL items rejected - "Reject PR (X items)"
+- **Enabled (Orange)**: When ANY items marked for review - "Return for Review"

 #### 8.2.2 Business Unit and Role Configuration